tabokie/coplus/README.md

   In my implementation, await has many forms:

   **a)** await for function

   **b)** await for std condition variable

   **c)** await for unconditional trigger

   **d)** await for timer

-  All four of them is in essence accomplished by a `register-notify` mechanism. `Register` receives a waiter's coroutine address, `Notify` switch to one of its waiters or simply re-submit them as tasks.
+  All four of them are in essence accomplished by a `register-notify` mechanism. `Register` receives a waiter's coroutine address, `Notify` switch to one of its waiters or simply re-submit them as tasks.

 ## Benchmark